 Beets are one of the most misunderstood vegetables.
 The earthy root is habitually snubbed by young children who are only familiar with the over-salted and mushy variety they’re served from a can.

-First Lady Michelle Obama planted spinach and broccoli in the White House garden, but she famously refused to plant beets, citing the president’s aversion to the vegetable.
 Many home cooks are unwittingly wary of beets, intimidated by their rough exterior or afraid that a beet’s bright red juice will stain their kitchen.

 But beets are healthy, colorful and flavorful root vegetables that are increasingly found on the menus of some of the top restaurants in the country.
 It's time to put old biases aside and embrace this ruby gem.